Eudaemonic

 Did you Know?

-The Latin root "eu," found in eudaemonic, means "well" or "good."
-It makes up many different words that describe pleasant things, such as "euphoria" (intense happiness), "euphony" (a pleasant sound).
+The Latin root "eu" means "well" or "good."
+In addition to "eudaemonic," it makes up many different words that describe pleasant things, including "euphoria" ("intense happiness") and "euphony" ("a pleasant sound").